Scott Shipp: Civil War

 After Virginia seceded, Shipp and the cadets were under the command of Commandant Jackson and were sent to Richmond for instruction.
-Shipp was detached to Rockbridge County, Virginia to recruit a company of soldiers.
+Shipp was detached to Rockbridge County, Virginia, to recruit a company of soldiers.
 After a few days, he was called to Camp Lee to serve as assistant adjutant general with the active rank of captain in the Provisional Army of Virginia.
 He was appointed a major with the 21st Virginia Infantry in June, 1861.
 He was with the cadets, serving under William W. Loring during Jackson's Romney Expedition in the winter of 1861.

-Shipp was detailed to VMI on January 20, 1862 where he served as Commandant of Cadets from 1862–64 and gained the rank of Lt.
-Colonel.
-Unofficial sources say he served as a Private in the 4th Virginia Cavalry during the summer of 1863 while on leave from VMI.
+Shipp was detailed to VMI on January 20, 1862, where he served as commandant of cadets from 1862 to 1864 and gained the rank of lieutenant colonel.
+Unofficial sources say he served as a private in the 4th Virginia Cavalry during the summer of 1863 while on leave from VMI.
 In November 1863, Shipp attempted to resign from VMI because he felt guilty for having taken one alcoholic drink, but he was discouraged from doing so.

 He was well liked and respected by his cadets because of his strait-laced, solemn, yet amiable disposition.
 His cadets called him "Old Billy" as in billy goat for the goatee he wore.
 The cadets were at the Battle of McDowell but did not take part in actual combat.

 Shipp commanded the VMI Cadet Battalion at the Battle of New Market under the command of Maj.
-Gen John C. Breckinridge on May 15, 1864 against Union Maj.
+Gen John C. Breckinridge on May 15, 1864, against Union Maj.
 Gen. Franz Sigel's forces.
 Just as the cadets moved past the Bushong Farmhouse and into the Bushong Orchard, Shipp was struck in the shoulder and face by a spent artillery shell, briefly knocking him unconscious, his cadets fearing him mortally wounded.
 Shipp said in his report of the battle that the enemy fire was so fierce when he led the cadets into battle at the Bushong Orchard that "it seemed impossible that any living creature could escape."

 One cadet commenting on Shipp's serious demeanor and physical presence said he was "a large man with close-trimmed black hair and beard, a solemn bearing and a deep voice.
 Although he was then but twenty-four years of age, I thought he was forty."

 After New Market, Union Gen. David Hunter took command of the Valley Campaign from Franz Sigel and burned VMI.
-Shipp was then sent to Lynchburg, Virginia to aid Maj.
-Gen. Jubal A. Early in defense of that city, then to Richmond with the VMI Cadets where they served in the defensive trenches around the capital until the Corps disbanded in 1865.
+Shipp was then sent to Lynchburg, Virginia, to aid Maj.
+Gen. Jubal A. Early in defense of that city, then to Richmond with the VMI Cadets, where they served in the defensive trenches around the capital until the Corps disbanded in 1865.